 - Sapa: This quaint town near the Chinese border is much-loved by tourists for its idyllic scenery, dominated by rice paddies carved into the sides of the rolling hills.

-Etiquette and customs
+Vietnam etiquette and customs

 Thanks to the millennium of Chinese rule, Confucianism is the dominant influence on Vietnamese customs and etiquette.
 This revolves largely around comporting oneself admirably in Vietnamese society, most notably with respect to age and status.
 All due respect and deference is paid to those of advanced years, with the oldest members of any group always being greeted and served first.
 Their wisdom is sought in important family or community matters, as well.